digital-land/digital-land/content/event/_index.md

 ---
 title: Events
 ---
+### This week at Digital Land Services
+**Date:** 06 May 2019

+#### Local plans

+This week, Paul and Helena have been busy working on the tail end of the [Local Plans discovery](/project/local-plans).
+Their primary focus has been to analyse the insights that they've gathered so far ahead of an internal steering group next week.

+On another aspect of Local Plans, the [housing numbers](/project/housing-numbers), our colleagues on the policy team have collected housing numbers from local plans.
+The vast majority of Local Planning Authorities have now been accounted for, and Colm and Adam are helping to make some changes to how we capture data for joint plans.

+To help position our work on local plans, Paul has written an [introductory blog post](/ss/).

+#### Developer contributions

+Following the developer contributions workshops and lab testing the team have been analysing the feedback to identify areas where we can make improvements.
+Emily and Michael have made a number of [changes to the guidance](/guidance/developer-contributions) which we hope will address some of the problem areas that we identified.

+#### Our service

+Paul has been working on some story mapping which forms a road map for the service.
+From this, Jake has been revisiting the work on a validator tool, and Christine has started prototyping a tool for building registers.

 ### Show and Tell
 **Time:** 10 January 2019
 **Location:** Digital Land, Ground Floor, Fry Building, London

-We ran our first show and tell of 2019 where the team talked through the early view of the service archiecture, our approach for learning about a design process for policy making, and what we've learnt through the early stages of the [developer contributions](/project/developer-contributions) public consultation.
+We ran our first show and tell of 2019 where the team talked through the early view of the service architecture, our approach for learning about a design process for policy making, and what we've learnt through the early stages of the [developer contributions](/project/developer-contributions) public consultation.

 <a href="https://www.flickr.com/photos/mattlucht/39734701243/in/datetaken-public/" title="Digital Land Show and Tell -- 20191101"><img src="https://farm8.staticflickr.com/7860/39734701243_695ba27ec0_k.jpg" alt="Digital Land Show and Tell -- 20191101"></a>